psu13/mutable-hakyll/posts/measurement.md

    lectures](https://www.youtube.com/playlist?list=PLPH7f_7ZlzxQVx5jRjbfRGEzWY_upS5K6)
    or any of the more mathematical books that I listed cover this.

+1. I never mentioned decoherence.
+I am a bad person.

-1. Related to both of the above ... the fact first box in the spin experiments should take random states and split them exactly 50/50 is pretty subtle and deep.
+1. Related to all of the above ... the fact first box in the spin experiments should take random states and split them exactly 50/50 is pretty subtle and deep.
 I'm still not 100% sure I understand all the details about it.